katbow/CV/README.md

 * Taught general science for years 7 - 11
 * Collected and used data regularly to inform student learning & my teaching
-* Acted as Head of House to encourage students to participate in school activities, which resulted in winning the House Cup for the years
+* Acted as Head of House to encourage students to participate in school activities, which resulted in winning the House Cup

 ## Education